Aarav7162/rssi_location_triangulation/README.md

 5. The servos stay where you last set them.
 There’s no auto-reset or auto-centering.
 6. While you issue servo commands, anchor1 continues scanning WiFi, detecting `tagESP`, and sending RSSI values to Blynk.

-### Why The Upgrade Matters
+### The Upgrade
-This makes anchor1 a more capable node: it now provides directional control alongside signal monitoring.
+This makes anchor1 a more capable node: it now provides axis control alongside signal monitoring.
 Useful for sensor alignment, small radar-like demos, or any setup where you want to control orientation without extra hardware.

 ## Prerequisites (Windows)
 1. Python 3.8+ installed.